lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 the code samples, more on this later).

-With the exception of `toStream` (more on this in the next paragraph), the API still looks familiar and still has that English-like feel to it.
+With the exception of `toStream` (more on this in the next paragraph), the API still looks familiar and still has that plain-English feel to it.

 Kafka Streams is a remarkable library: you can focus on designing your computations and let it deal with the details.

 ### Joining datasets

-So far I omitted scenarios that involve more than one input topic because I wanted to keep the focus on the conversation on stateless vs stateful computation.
+So far I omitted scenarios that involve more than one input topic.
+I wanted to keep the focus of the conversation on stateless vs stateful computation.

-While time is somewhat always present when discussing streaming applications (due the nature of the paradigm itself), things get more interesting (read as "even trickier") when our computations involve multiple topics.
+While time is somewhat always present when discussing streaming applications (due to the nature of the paradigm itself), things get more interesting (read as "even trickier") when our computations involve multiple topics.
 Particularly when we need to join them.

-Joining two datasets is a common operation in relational databases but that familiarity does not translate well to streaming because, in streaming, we mostly deal with unbound datasets (data is "in motion" after all).
+Joining two datasets is a common operation in relational databases.
+This familiarity does not translate well to streaming because in streaming we mostly deal with unbound datasets (data is "in motion" after all).

-If _both_ datasets we want to join are _unbounded_ then we need to deal with _windowing_.
-The idea being you join datasets on a condition (like the on clause of a SQL join) over a specific time-frame (since the data in unbounded, you pick windows of time in which you join the datasets).
+If _both_ datasets we want to join are _unbounded_, then we need to deal with _windowing_.
+The idea being you join datasets on a condition (like the `on` clause of a SQL join) over a specific time-frame.
+Since the data is unbounded, you pick windows of time in which you join the datasets.

-Windowed joins are complex enough though I won't discuss them here as a good introduction to them would take as much as the rest of the article making the "getting started" idea of this article a lot less meaningful.
+Windowed joins are complex.
+I won't discuss them here – a good introduction to them would take as much as the rest of this article, which would make the "getting started" idea of this article a lot less meaningful.

-But we'll look at a scenario where one dataset is unbounded and the other is not, aka un-windowed joins.
+But let's look at a scenario where one dataset is unbounded and the other is not, aka un-windowed joins.

 That gives us the opportunity to get a feel for how joining looks like and to